How could we forget injury mechanism and body area when considering the acute:chronic workload ratio relationship?

 - On February 16, 2017

-- ACWR, ACWR, injury, injury, mechanism, mechanism, medical, medical, monitoring, monitoring, prevention, prevention, sport, sport, training, training, workload, workload
+- ACWR, ACWR, injury, injury, injury, injury, injury, injury, injury, injury, injury, injury, mechanism, mechanism, medical, medical, monitoring, monitoring, prevention, prevention, sport, sport, training, training, workload, workload

 Are we forgetting crucial information around mechanism and body area when defining injuries for analysis?
 A post-script discussion piece on a recent editorial by Hulin1 looking at the role of injury definitions in the workload & injury relationship.

 Upper body vs. Lower body

 As performance is the ultimate goal in an elite setting, missed-match injuries that disrupt team dynamics would be the primary target for many.
 However, as highlighted by Hulin1 (Figure 1),